 Second Conference.
 If, in the informal conference, the student denies academic dishonesty but the instructor is satisfied that there is evidence of academic dishonesty, a second conference is scheduled with the student involved.
 In cases involving more than one student, either individual or group conferences may be appropriate depending on the particular circumstances of the case.
-This conference should include another faculty member selected by the instructor.
+This conference should include the Department Chair or another faculty member in the Department in instances involving the Chair.
 The student also has the right to have a faculty member, another student, or a member of the Center for Student Success present as an observer.
 Due to the nature of this second conference, it should be scheduled as a face-to-face meeting.

 Written Notification.
-If, following either the first or second conference, the initiating faculty member is satisfied that there is proof of academic dishonesty, the faculty member will - with the approval of the

-Department Chair or equivalent - give the accused student(s) written notification specifying the infraction and the recommended penalty.
-A copy of this notification is sent to the Associate Academic Dean.
-Should the Department Chair not be in agreement with the faculty member and the matter not be resolved at the Department level, both the faculty member and the Department Chair will give written notification with rationale to the Associate Academic Dean.
-The Associate Academic Dean will review the matter and recommend action and will inform the student in writing of the recommended action.
+If, following either the first or second conference, the initiating faculty member is satisfied that there is proof of academic dishonesty, the faculty member with the approval of the Department Chair or equivalent will give the accused student(s) written notification specifying the infraction and the recommended penalty.
+Copies of this notification are sent to the Department Chair (or equivalent) and the Dean for Curriculum and Assessment.
+Should the Department Chair (or equivalent) not be in agreement with the faculty member, both the faculty member and the Department Chair (or equivalent) will give written notification with rationale to the Dean for Curriculum and Assessment.
+The Dean for Curriculum and Assessment will review the matter and recommend action and will inform the student in writing of the recommended action.

 Reported Cases.
-Cases of alleged academic dishonesty reported by a student or students or College staff and not resolved by the instructor and Department Chair also may be referred to the Associate Academic Dean.
-The Associate Academic Dean will review the matter and recommend action and will inform the student in writing of the recommended action.
+Cases of alleged academic dishonesty reported by a student or students or College staff and not resolved by the instructor and Department Chair (or equivalent) may also be referred to the Dean for Curriculum and Assessment.
+The Dean for Curriculum and Assessment will review the matter and recommend action and will inform the student(s) in writing of the recommended action.

 Academic Review Committee.
-The accused student(s) will have the alternative of accepting the recommended penalty or requesting a hearing before the Academic Review Committee.
-The request for a hearing must be presented in writing to the Associate Academic Dean within five days of receipt of the notice of information.
+The accused student(s) will have the alternative of (1) accepting the penalty recommended by the faculty member or the Dean for Curriculum and Assessment [in the case of a difference between the faculty member and the Department Chair (or equivalent)], or (2) requesting a hearing before the Academic Review Committee.
+The request for a hearing must be presented in writing to the Dean for Curriculum and Assessment within five business days of receipt of the notice of information.
+In no case may the Academic Review Committee impose a penalty more severe than the one imposed by the faculty member, or the Dean for Curriculum and Assessment, as the case may be.

 Dismissal.
-The Associate Academic Dean will review cases of academic dishonesty and exercise judgment as to whether a student found to be in violation of the standards of academic integrity should be recommended for dismissal from the College.
-If it is the Associate Academic Dean's judgment that academic dismissal is appropriate, the Associate Academic Dean will notify in writing both the student and the Academic Standing Committee of his or her decision and the factors that influenced that decision.
+Beyond the penalty imposed for the individual course, the Dean for Curriculum and Assessment will review each case of academic dishonesty and exercise judgment as to whether a student found to be in violation of the standards of academic integrity should be recommended for dismissal from the College.
+If it is the Dean for Curriculum and Assessment's judgment that academic dismissal is appropriate, the Dean of Curriculum and Assessment will notify in writing both the student and the Academic Standing Committee of his or her decision and the factors that influenced that decision.

-Hearing.
-The student will have the option of accepting the Associate Academic Dean's decision or requesting a hearing before the Academic Standing Committee.
-The request for a hearing must be presented in writing to the Chair of the Academic Standing Committee within five days of receipt of the Associate Academic Dean's decision.
+Academic Standing Committee.
+In the event of dismissal, the student will have the option of (1) accepting the Dean for Curriculum and Assessment's decision, or (2) requesting a hearing before the Academic Standing Committee.
+The request for a hearing must be presented in writing to the Dean for Curriculum and Assessment within five business days of receipt for the Dean of Curriculum and Assessment's decision.
+The Academic Standing Committee's decision is final.